Super Specialisation in Interior Design

 Furniture Design Studio

 This course is designed to explore the designing, production and usage of furniture in an interior space.
-Students will learn to appreciate furniture as functional art and will also study the history and evolution of furniture by doing various projects.
+You will learn to appreciate furniture as functional art and will also study the history and evolution of furniture by doing various projects.

 Media Communication for Interior Design